When the staircase becomes a challenge

 The final price depends on how many landings, curves and turns the stair have, since the railing then needs to be tailored to your specific home.
 This also ruins the re-sell value, since a tailored stair lift can't easily be re-used in another staircase.

 AssiStep is a new and revolutionary stair climbing aid.

-Since the product was launched in 2015, the user base have grown rapidly, and the AssiStep is today installed in over 20 countries world-wide.
-It's a less expensive and simpler solution for most people, and compared to stair lifts, it is usually around half the cost to install the AssiStep instead of a curved stair.
+Since the product was launched in 2015, the user base has grown rapidly, and the AssiStep is today available in over 20 countries world-wide.
+It's a more affordable and active solution for most people, and compared to stair lifts, it is typically around half the cost to install the AssiStep instead of a curved stair lift.

-Due to it's simple design, it's also a lot more reliable than a stair lift, and normally there is no service required at all.
+Due to it's minimalistic design, it's also a lot more reliable than a stair lift, and normally there is no service required at all.